anysniper/Frontend/README.md

 One or two files have many lines of code which contains almost all the logic for sniping, however we can optimize that and any PR is welcome.

+Contract Scanner will not be published but it will be online for the next few months.
+If you need the scanner code to customize yourself, you can directly contact me.

+The Backend code for Back4App will also be published but for now you can just run your Sniping DApp without it using Back4App.

+I hope this helps the space for developing new projects in Defi and I am pretty sure this code can be very good to be used as a template or boilerplate for a new project.

 ## Project setup
 ```
 npm install